 He was known for his lethal fighting style.
 Rather than engaging in dog fights or daring acrobatics, he flew high above his opponents before swooping down, seemingly out of the sun, and firing on them with his machine gun.
 In his autobiography, opens a new window Richthofen wrote, "There is no art in shooting down an aeroplane.
 The thing is done by the personality or by the fighting determination of the airman.”

 He was wounded on July 6, 1917, when a bullet fractured his skull, temporarily blinding and paralyzing him.
 Against doctors orders, he was flying again by mid August.
 However, on the morning of April 21, 2018, he was shot down.
 There is some uncertainty about whether he was shot down by Australian ground troops or by Canadian Captain Arthur Roy Brown.

 Richthofen was given a full military funeral by the Allies that included a guard of honor and six Royal Flying Corps pallbearers.
 A wreath was placed on his grave that read "To Our Gallant and Worthy Foe."

 If you are interested in learning more about the Red Baron and World War 1 air battles, check out one of the titles below:

-Also, the Center for Southeast Louisiana Studies is preparing for a large exhibition to mark the 100th anniversary of the end of the war on November 11, 2018.
+Also, the Center for Southeast Louisiana Studies, opens a new window is preparing for a large exhibition to mark the 100th anniversary of the end of the war on November 11, 2018.
 They are collecting World War 1 memorabilia, including uniforms, photographs, diaries, letters.
 For more information, please contact a reference librarian.

 Please Note: In order to bring you new and interesting titles, Hoopla content is updated monthly, and this title may not be available in the future.
 To find the latest titles, please visit Hoopla.